 An email opt in list, is built by offering something of value on your website, in exchange for an email address.
 Some examples would be a marketing tips newsletter, a video series, or a free template or eBook.

-You can promote this content offer via a paid ad, a pop up form on your website or a specific page on your website.
+You can promote this content offer via a paid ad on Facebook and Instagram, and a pop up form on your website, and/or a specific page on your website.

 1. Know what information your potential client needs to solve their problems

 Before you can go and build a content offer and email opt in, you need to understand your ideal client.
 I recommend that you build a buyer persona for each of your ideal clients, as you may have more than one, which is a fictitious representation of your ideal client.

 As part of your buy persona you need to understand:

 - What challenges do they have?

 - And what information/content will help them to solve that problem/challenge?

 - What tool/checklist/information can you create to help them solve that problem?

 Do your research on Google and Ubersuggest see what content is already available, identify a gap and create your content offer.